-Meanwhile, past Brushstroke students, Alix Holdaway Salmon and Rosie Scott, both worked as make-up artists for some notable guests and participants.
+Meanwhile, past Brushstroke students, Alix Holdaway Salmon and, both worked as make-up artists for some notable guests and participants.

-Alix’s packed schedule started on the Friday evening, with hair prepping for an actor and member of the German royal family.
-Then on the Saturday morning, attending to the hair of 2 little bridesmaids.
+Alix’s packed schedule started on a Friday evening, with hair prepping for an actor and member of the German royal family.
+Then on Saturday morning, attending to the hair of 2 little bridesmaids.
 Finally, complete hair and make-up for more guests in readiness for the evening celebrations.

 This is what happened with Alix and Rosie.

 On the Friday evening, Alix arrived to prep the hair of 2 guests – American actor Troian Bellisario (Freeform’s Pretty Little Liars) and Princess Cleopatra von Adelsheim from Germany.

 “Both my clients wanted their hair sorted the night before so they’d just be ready to go on the morning of the wedding,” said Alix.
 “So once their hair was washed, I concentrated on blow drying and styling but using very little product to help keep the shape for the next day.”

 “We didn’t want to over-style the girls, as they are so young.
 So a quick blow dry and soft curls were enough to make them look the part.
 And I’m pleased to say that the curls held up despite all their running around!”

 Turn up, understand what’s needed and get on with the job

 Alix’s final work for the big day included both make-up and hair for guests of the Saturday evening celebrations.
 Princess Cleopatra von Adelsheim was her client again, as well as Silver Tree, a director of American TV drama, Suits.
 Though the ladies each wanted a very different effect, they both relied on Alix’s skill and advice to help them achieve something they were comfortable with and that suited them.